-The Consortium for Advanced Studies in Barcelona, a collaborative initiative involving night high caliber U.S. Universities (Brown, Chicago, Columbia, Cornell, Duke, Northwestern, Harvard, Princeton, and Stanford) provides students with a unique opportunity to have direct access to four distinguished Spanish universities the “Barcelona Group”.
+The Consortium for Advanced Studies in Barcelona, a collaborative initiative involving nine high caliber U.S. Universities (Brown, Chicago, Columbia, Cornell, Duke, Northwestern, Harvard, Princeton, and Stanford) provides students with a unique opportunity to have direct access to four distinguished Spanish universities the “Barcelona Group”.
 The program capitalizes on the already strong academic linkages existing between the Iberian Studies departments from each of the U.S. Consortium members and their counterparts in Barcelona and fills an important education abroad niche in arguably Spain’s most dynamic and avant garde city.

 About the Program

 CASB students have direct access to four distinguished Spanish universities the "Barcelona Group" (Universitat de Barcelona-UB, Universitat Pompeu Fabra-UPF, Universitat Autònoma de Barcelona-UAB, and Universitat Politècnica de Catalunya-UPC) whose combined course offerings provide students with a vast array of opportunities in the humanities, social, physical and natual sciences, art and architecture and business.
 The program is designed for students who are looking for serious and rigorous academic study alongside Spanish and other university students.
 CASB is administered by the Brown University Office of International Programs on behalf of Stanford and the other seven American university members of the consortium.